ramonamaltan/ramonamaltan/README.md

 <h4 align="left">Hi 👋, I'm Ramona - A passionate web developer from Berlin</h4>

-- I'm currently working on different website projects with a focus on testing

-- I'm currently learning Docker and improving my JavaScript Skills
+- I'm currently learning Go and PHP

-- Ask me about Ruby, Ruby on Rails, APIs, SQL or simply my experiences attending a coding bootcamp
+- Ask me about Ruby, Ruby on Rails, APIs, SQL or my experiences attending a coding bootcamp

 - How to reach me ramonamaltan@gmail.com